zhangq9919/SN-VM/README.md

 Sleptsov net Virtual Machine(SN-VM) - usual multicore software for running low-level Sleptsov nets (LSN).

 Sleptsov net virtual machine is implemented as a software interpreter of SN behavior, which can load the transitions, arcs and tokens of LSN.
-This processor implements the concurrent firing of transitions in multiple instances in a single step.
+SNVM implements the concurrent firing of transitions in multiple instances in a single step.

 How to use `SN-VM-GPU` as a part of experimental `SNC IDE&VM`:
 --------------------------------------------------------------